Vincenzo Ciriello

-Vincenzo Ciriello (born 16 August 2002) is an Italian football player.
-He plays for Cittadella.
+Vincenzo Ciriello (born 16 August 2002) is an Italian footballer who plays as a defender for Serie D club Angri.

-Club career
+Career

 Ciriello was raised in the youth teams of Casertana and made his debut for the senior squad in July 2018 in a Coppa Italia game at the age of 15.
 He made his Serie C debut on 25 August 2019 against Potenza.

 On 10 August 2021, he signed with Serie B club Cittadella.
 He made his Serie B debut for Cittadella on 23 January 2022 against Vicenza.